-Landscape with a Hawking Party Stopped by a River is thought to be a pendant to Landscape with Travellers Waiting for a Ferry, formally in the collection of the Empress Catherine II of Russia, at the Hermitage Palace, and sold at Christies, New York, in January 1997.
+ANDSCAPE WITH A HAWKING PARTY STOPPED BY A River is the pendant to Landscape with Travellers Waiting for a Ferry, formerly in the collection of the Empress Catherine the Great (1729-1796) of Russia, at the Hermitage Palace, St. Petersburg, and sold at Christies, New York, in January 1997 (fig. 1).
 Landscape with Travellers Waiting for a Ferry is dated to the year 1650.
 Dr. Birgit Schumacher (see Literature) dates the present painting to 1650, while Professor Wolfgang Maier-Preusker (see Literature) dates it to 1649; either date supports the opinion that both pictures were painted as a pair.
 They are also of the same unusual format and dimensions, being larger than most of Philips Wouwerman's oeuvre.
 The compositions mirror each other in that a group of people are assembled near a body of water with mountainous terrain behind them, providing further evidence that they were intended to be viewed together.